-A spreading shrub, to 2 m high, sometimes suckering from roots (producing ramets or clones).
+A spreading shrub to 2 metres high, sometimes suckering from roots (producing ramets or clones).

-Grows in sandy loam soils in open lower mid-storey in dry sclerophyll forest in the Kandos and Capertee Valley areas of NSW (Central Tablelands).
+It grows in sandy loam soils in open lower midstorey in dry sclerophyll forest, in the Kandos and Capertee Valley areas of NSW (Central Tablelands).
 There are also a few other records near Armidale and Canberra.

 It is restricted in the wild and listed as threatened with extinction.